Property Management: Maintenance Requests

-Some maintenance issues may not be able to be handled immediately.
+Some maintenance issues may not be handled immediately.
 For instance, if you are calling at midnight about a clogged toilet, maintenance may not be able to go out until the morning.
 Please keep this in mind when calling.

-The following are general guidelines of non-emergency and at times non-maintenance items
+The following are general guidelines for non-emergency and at times non-maintenance items

 - Noisy neighbors: This is not an emergency no matter how irritating it may be.
 If you are comfortable with approaching your neighbors about it, please do so.
 Sometimes all it takes is a knock on the door and a polite request.
 If it is a recurring problem, or they are not willing to reduce the noise, please submit a maintenance request.
 If you feel it needs to be addressed the same day/night, please contact the police department for your area at their non-emergency number

 The following are general guidelines for emergency maintenance items: